 Advanced intimate partner violence investigations: Strategies for successful interviewing, investigations & documentation

-The purpose of this training module is to provide patrol officers with current and up–to–date information on intimate partner violence that will lead to better identification, interviewing, and documentation of evidence.
+This training module aims to provide patrol officers with current and up–to–date information on intimate partner violence that will lead to better identification, interviewing, and documentation of evidence.
 Strategies will focus on holding offenders accountable and providing victims with enhanced safety and support.

 report writing for sexual assault & intimate partner violence

 This training module covers basic to intermediate aspects of report writing.
-This class will have interactive components and discussion.
-Over the years DV and SA investigations have evolved with our knowledge about these crimes, however across the country our reports have not.
+This class will have interactive components and discussions.
+Over the years, DV and SA investigations have evolved with our knowledge of these crimes.
+However, across the country, our reports have not.
 Great police reports are the foundation of successful prosecution and should go hand in hand with our evolved investigations.

 generational/community trauma and aces (adverse childhood experiences)

-An introduction to generational and community trauma is a window into why our victims are presenting the way they are.
+An introduction to generational and community trauma is a window into why our victims present the way they are.
 Gaining an understanding of this type of trauma will give us greater empathy and make us better equipped to communicate with and gain an understanding of our victims’ perspectives.

 corroboration of evidence

-Sexual assault and domestic violence can be very difficult to investigate.
-Sometimes thinking outside of the box and looking at investigation from a fresh perspective can work wonders.
+Sexual assault and domestic violence can be complicated to investigate.
+Sometimes thinking outside the box and looking at the investigation from a fresh perspective can work wonders.
 Examples of investigation techniques will be provided, and your team will have the opportunity to sharpen their skills through a series of exercises.
 Corroboration — supporting your investigation with evidence — is critical in performing a balanced investigation.

-This course can be paired with the course on determining predominant aggressor, to give a fuller picture of investigation strategies.
+This course can be paired with determining predominant aggressors to give a fuller picture of investigation strategies.

 Determining the predominant aggressor

 Domestic violence calls can be particularly challenging for officers.
 Determining the predominant aggressor in an intimate partner violence incident can be confusing and frustrating.
-With this course, we aim to refresh your present response and investigation skills, and examine additional tools and communication strategies to best serve victims and set ourselves up for success in responding to these high-pressure calls.
+With this course, we aim to refresh your present response and investigation skills, examine additional tools and communication strategies to serve victims best and set ourselves up to succeed in responding to these high-pressure calls.

 Alcohol-facilitated sexual assault

 Often, alcohol is used as a weapon to facilitate sexual assault, and it creates havoc for those who investigate these crimes.
-Lost forensic evidence, memory issues, locating witnesses, and investigators’ preconceived biases are all hurtles that make these cases a challenge to prove.
-With this course, we will talk through overcoming the myths surrounding alcohol and sexual assault, providing a roadmap to proving sexual assault is never just “drunk sex.”
+Lost forensic evidence, memory issues, locating witnesses, and investigators’ preconceived biases are all hurdles that make these cases challenging to prove.
+This course will talk about overcoming the myths surrounding alcohol and sexual assault, providing a roadmap to proving sexual assault is never just “drunk sex.”

-An open and real conversation between a former prosecutor and detective.
-This keynote will include honest and respectful dialogue about certain questions that come up during sexual assault cases in the justice system.
+An open and real conversation between a former prosecutor and a detective.
+This keynote will include honest and respectful dialogue about specific questions during sexual assault cases in the justice system.
 For example: when do you shut down an investigation?
 When do you ask for a second opinion on a declination?
 Should every known suspect case be taken and screened with the prosecution?

 Time will be allotted for the audience to participate in respectful conversation about each subject.
 This discussion will try to answer the hard questions and push some boundaries.
-Our hope is that it will benefit victims to find pathways to the most meaningful justice for their own situation.
+We hope it will benefit victims to find pathways to the most meaningful justice for their situation.

 mindfulness for multidisciplinary teams: best practices gained from an unprecedented year